Skip to main content

 Why do some responses not appear in my leader-based reports?

 The discrepancy in responses are likely due to confidentiality protections, which are stronger in leader-based reports when the drill-down feature is enabled.
 These protections are in place to keep individual responses confidential, especially in smaller groups.
+Leader-based reports exclude leaders themselves from their own reports to maintain objectivity, which can further account for discrepancies.
+For example, a team of five participants including their leader may only show four responses in leader-based reports because the leader's response is excluded.

 When basic or strong protections are selected, we may remove certain responses to protect identities.
 You can usually see where responses were removed by clicking into a factor on your insights page and scrolling down to the bottom of the page to view the demographic spread graph.
-Usually if responses have been removed due to confidentiality you will see a blue banner above the demographic spread graph.
+Usually, if responses have been removed due to confidentiality, you will see a blue banner above the demographic spread graph.

 If fewer than 10% of responses are removed, the banner won’t appear.
 However, you can still hover over the "n=" score to identify which responses were removed.
 Always check the demographic spread graph for details.